Dinmore Manor: Chapel

 The chapel to Saint John of Jerusalem remains on the site.
 Erected in the early part of the 12th century and formerly attached to the Commandery, it was rebuilt in 1370 in the Norman and Decorated architectural styles.
 A rectangular building, it consists of a chancel, a nave, a north porch and a western tower with spire.
 It was thoroughly restored in 1886 by Rev. Harris Fleming St John MA, chaplain (1878–1903), and filled with painted windows executed by himself.
 Stated to have had the privilege of sanctuary, it sits 50 people.
 The chapel has been Grade II listed since 1985 as "late C12 with subsequent alterations, restored 1886".

 In May 2019, Sotheby's sold an "English chamber organ by Samuel Green, London, 1786", indicating that it had been removed from the Dinmore Manor chapel.

 Rooms

-The building was developed from 1189 and was.
-Commandery of the Order of At John of Jerusalem.
-Indeed no other than Sir Thomas Dowcra was Commander here at one time.
+The building was developed from 1189 and was the Commandery of the Order of St John of Jerusalem.
+Thomas Docwra was Preceptor of the Order's holdings at Dinmore.